 A native of Québec, Canada, HELEN SIMONEAU (Artistic Director), has been commissioned by The Juilliard School, the American Dance Festival, Oregon Ballet Theatre, the Bessie Schönberg Residency at The Yard, Springboard Danse Montréal, and the Swiss Intl.
 Coaching Project (SiWiC) in Zurich.
-She was a resident artist at Baryshnikov Arts Center, Bates Dance Festival, and has received fellowships from Bogliasco Foundation and the NC Arts Council.
-Simoneau took 1st place for choreography at the Intl.
-Solo-Tanz-Theater Festival in Stuttgart, Germany in 2009.
-Her work has been presented nationally and internationally at notable venues such as The Guggenheim Museum (NYC), Dance Place (DC), Joyce SoHo (NYC), Tangente (Montréal), The Aoyama Round Theatre (Tokyo), the L.I.G.
-Art Hall Busan (South Korea), Jacob’s Pillow Inside/Out (MA), PACT-Zollverein in Essen (Germany), and Athens Intl.
-Dance Festival (Greece).
-She is currently a Fall Resident Fellow at the NYU Center for Ballet and the Arts, in NYC.
+She was a resident choreographer at Baryshnikov Arts Center, NYU/Tisch, Bates Dance Festival, Broadway Dance Lab, and has received fellowships from The NYU Center for Ballet and the Arts, the Bogliasco Foundation, and twice from the North Carolina Arts Council.
+She has also choreographed for LA-based company BODYTRAFFIC at The National Choreographic Center in Akron.
+Simoneau was awarded 1st place for choreography at the Intl.
+Solo-Tanz-Theater Festival in Stuttgart, Germany for her solo “the gentleness was in her hands” which also won The A.W.A.R.D.
+Show: NYC.
+Her work has been presented nationally and internationally at notable venues such as The Guggenheim Museum (NYC), Dance Place (DC), Joyce SoHo (NYC), Tangente (Montréal), The Aoyama Round Theatre (Tokyo), PACT-Zollverein in Essen (Germany), Athens Intl.
+Dance Festival (Greece), and the Shanghai Dance Festival (China).
+Most recently, Simoneau was awarded a Creative Arts Initiative Grant for a 3-week residency with HSDanse at the University of Buffalo.

 photo by Todd Turner